fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 * * * * *

-In this chapter, you have learned how the logistic regression model works on a mathematical level.
+In this lab, you have learned how the logistic regression model works on a mathematical level.
 Although simplistic, the model proves to be formidable in terms of interpretability, which is highly beneficial in the financial industry.